 Support for people who want to change their behaviour

-You may be worried that you are being abusive towards your partner, ex-partner or a family member or not treating them with respect.
-This page gives you more information about how to address your behaviour.
+You may be worried that you are hurting your partner, ex-partner or a family member.
+You might be worried about your jealously or that you try to control a loved one.
+This page gives you more information about healthy and unhealthy relationships and how to reflect on your relationships.
+There is also support for you if you want to change your behaviour.

-You may be worried that you are being abusive towards your partner, ex-partner or a family member but you don’t know how to address your behaviour.
+You may be worried that you are causing harm towards your partner, ex-partner or a family member but you don’t know how to address your behaviour.

-Have you of been accused of being abusive, and you don't understand what s/he is talking about?
+Have you been accused of being controlling or abusive, and you don't understand what s/he is talking about?
 Are your children frightened of you?

 This checklist below will help you to identify your behaviour and how you can deal with them.